damigreen/computer-science/notes/vsnote/notebook.md

 - Read the bible
 - Code as much as possible
 - To **refocus** your mind, Read about business, do a lot of brainstorm and take a lot of notes
-- Think about some smoke
+- Think about some smoke (after nine)

 ## Vocabulary